daormar/debasher/doc/design_doc_resident.md

 Nothing of this is implemented.
 State of the discussion:

 **Proposal: a process always sends a closing message before closing its FIFO.**
-The FIFO is open for the whole life of a process (reader/writer threads open it in `start_threads()` and hold it until `_STOP`), so EOF on a reader means only two things: the writer closed on purpose, or it died.
+The FIFO is open for the whole life of a process (it opens it as it starts and holds it until `_STOP`), so EOF on a reader means only two things: the writer closed on purpose, or it died.
 A closing message sent in band tells them apart: EOF after it means "finished, do not wait", EOF without it means "crashed, reopen and wait for the relaunched writer".
 Same idea as FIN versus RST in TCP.
 It is decentralized (works without a Supervisor, which is